gwsystems/composite/doc/PROJECTS.md

 	Port over the previous support to the new system structure.
 - `[kernel,build,components]` Risc-V support.
 - `[kernel,build,components]` Armv8 (64 bit) support.
+- `[virt]` Composite supports very minimal VMs in which Linux is configured in a specific manner.
+	We'd like to create Linux images that work within these confines for applications we care about.
+	We'd like to investigate two ways to do this:

+	1. Use `buildroot` to set up generic images.
+  		We'd want to see what a simple image, e.g. based on `nginx` requires from Linux, and its support, and validate that the image still runs in Composite.
+    		Look into other applications (below).
+    	2. Manually configure Linux (as we are now) using a simple `init`.
+     		This is similar to Linux From Scratch.

+	Applications we might be interested in include:

+	- nginx
+   	- memcached
+   	- redis
+   	- image processing applications
+   	- ...
+- `[virt]` We'd like VMs to interact with each other, and with the surrounding system, and Plan 9 is always cool.
+  	Lets get the VMs speaking the 9p protocol to enable them to use filesystems outside of the VM, and using virtio 9p for the communication.
+  	We likely want rust working in a component as the 9p server will be much easier in rust.